-- (i) Given the assumptions that additional ranking, holding and loading capacity must be provided in the foreseeable future, a choice must be made whether or not a number of smaller transfer facilities must be provided or whether a major macro terminal facility must be provided. - (ii) It is recommended that the second approach (as defined as a macro terminal facility in Alternative Strategies 2 4) be adopted as a long-term solution. - (iii) The choice of this option is also affected by other structural developments and it should not be contradicting other policy decisions in terms of the structural development of the city.
-A detailed investigation that would take these issues into account and all other detailed technical and financial considerations is a prerequisite. - (iv) With regards to the positioning of the site, it is recommended provisionally that the old bus terminus site is the most optimum, subject to a new access bridge over the railway on the southeast corner of the site at reasonable cost relative to other options. - (v) Linked to the choice and position of the macro terminal, it is also recommended that a system of scattered loading points distributed through the CBD be implemented. - (vi) A phased approach must be adopted for the development of the entire system including the suggested infrastructure.
-Refer to the action plan below. - (vii) It is suggested that the above recommendations be taken as principle decision but subject to further detailed investigation as indicated in the action plan below.
+- (i) A macro terminal facility should be developed at the old bus terminus site in Polokwane, with a public transport operating system that is based on Alternative Strategy 4 as contained in section 3.1 (illustrated in Figures 4.2 and 4.3) of the main report (Volume 4). - (ii) The choice of this option is also affected by other structural developments within Polokwane and it should not be contradicting other policy decisions in terms of the structural development of the city.
+A detailed investigation that would take these issues into account and all other detailed technical and financial considerations is a prerequisite. - (iii) With regards to the positioning of the site, the old bus terminus site is considered as the most optimum position but subject to a new access bridge over the railway on the southeast corner of the site at reasonable cost relative to other options. - (iv) Linked to the choice and position of the macro terminal, it is also recommended that a system of scattered loading points distributed through the CBD be implemented, supported by the current taxi ranks situated in the CBD. - (v) A phased approach must be adopted for the development of the entire system including the suggested infrastructure.
+Refer to the action plan below. - (vi) It is suggested that the above recommendations be taken as principle decision but subject to further detailed investigation as indicated in the action plan below.